 With the passage of time, most women notice appreciable changes in the appearance of their breasts that may not necessarily be associated with their age and/or fitness level.
-Pregnancy, breastfeeding, the effects of time on the skin’s elasticity, weight loss, gravity and genetics can combine to cause breasts that were once perky to droop or sag.
-A breast lift (mastopexy) performed by Dr. Steven H. Turkeltaub—our experienced plastic surgeon—addresses these changes by recontouring the breast tissue, tightening the skin, decreasing the size of the nipple-areola complexes and raising them to a higher, more youthful position.
-The final outcome can be perkier, rejuvenated breasts with a more beautiful and desirable shape.
+Pregnancy, breastfeeding, the effects of time on the skin’s elasticity, weight fluctuations and loss, gravity, smoking and genetics can combine to cause breasts that were once perky to droop or sag.
+Fortunately, these changes can often be effectively addressed with a breast lift.

-- Breast Lift Options
+- What Are My Breast Lift Options?

-- Breast Lift Procedures
+- Where Are Breast Lift Incisions Placed?

-- Breast Lift Recovery
+- What Is the Breast Lift Procedure Like?

-- Breast Lift Before-and-After Pictures
+- How Conspicuous Is Breast Lift Scarring?

-Breast Lift Options
+- Breast Lift Before-and-After Photos

-A breast lift (mastopexy) is the term used to describe the procedure designed to re-elevate the breasts to their proper positions, remove excess skin and reshape them to obtain a more attractive, youthful appearance.
+Women who elect to undergo a breast lift have several issues to consider before surgery, one of which is the desired ultimate breast size.
+A breast lift is designed to re-elevate the breasts to their proper positions, remove excess skin and reshape them to obtain a more attractive, youthful appearance.
 With all the changes made, the results can be breasts that may be up to a cup size smaller.

 For those relatively happy with their size, a breast lift alone may suffice.
-However, in Dr. Turkeltaub’s experience, a great number of women seeking to have a mastopexy also want a breast augmentation.
-Many of these women had always desired larger breasts and the need for a lift now provides the opportunity to achieve this enlargement.
+However, in Dr. Turkeltaub’s experience, most women seeking to have a mastopexy also want a breast augmentation.
+Many of these women had always desired larger breasts and the need for a lift now provides the opportunity to pursue this enlargement.
 Others want to regain the volume they lost (plus more) in their breasts following pregnancy and breast feeding or as a consequence of considerable weight loss.
 In these situations, just lifting and tightening the breasts will reposition the remaining tissue but will not replace lost volume or strategic contours.

 Breast implants will not only increase the size of the breasts, they can also produce a fuller contour, enhanced cleavage, rejuvenated firmness and a more youthful overall appearance.